apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Japan’s new PM faces major test with an election just weeks after taking office**
+**FC Barcelona Ace Lamine Yamal Provokes Real Madrid With Post-El Clasico Comments**

-You can read more about it [here](https://www.cnn.com/2024/10/26/asia/japan-elections-ldp-shigeru-ishiba-intl-hnk/index.html).
+You can read more about it [here](https://www.forbes.com/sites/tomsanderson/2024/10/26/fc-barcelona-ace-lamine-yamal-provokes-real-madrid-with-post-el-clasico-comments/).

 ## Requirements
 - Python 3.8